Finnoy Travel - Travel Stories and Reviews

 The Alexander Nevsky Cathedral crowns Toompea Hill.

 Toompea Hill is a limestone hill a few steps away from the old town.
-It is about 30 metres higher than the surrounding area which gives an impressive view not only of the old town but also of the sea.
-Toompea is a place where you can shoot the best photos of Tallinn.
-The hill is public so you can visit it anytime without any charges.
+It is about 30 metres higher than the surrounding area, giving an impressive view of the old town and the sea.
+Toompea is where you can shoot the best photos of Tallinn.
+The hill is public, so that you can visit it anytime without any charges.
 On the way up, there are plenty of local restaurants and souvenir shops.

 PRO TIP